Data-Science-for-Linguists-2023/Class-Lounge/guestbooks/soobin.md

 3. One thing I learned

 The method you used to calculate positive vs. negative reviews for each TED talk was clever!

+-- Hi Seth!
+Thanks a lot for your comments.
+And sorry for bothering you with my Korean comments.
+I left it in Korean thinking that I will revise it later, and I forget.